mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 kmip provider TLS options
 `````````````````````````

-If the driver language/runtime allows non-global configuration of TLS options,
-the driver MUST provide TLS options to configure TLS connections for the "kmip"
+Drivers MUST provide TLS options to configure TLS connections for the "kmip"
 provider.

 The TLS options MUST be equivalent to the existing TLS options for MongoDB